 Continue to use this medication until the full prescribed amount is finished, even if symptoms disappear after starting clotrimazole.
 Stopping the medication too early may allow the fungus to continue to grow, which may result in a relapse of the infection.

-Inform your doctor if your condition persists after 4 weeks of treatment or worsens at any time.
+Inform your doctor if your condition lasts after 4 weeks of treatment or gets worse at any time.

 You Might Also Like

 Are you currently using Clotrimazole Solution, Non-?